 First-century Israelis longed for a redeemer who would destroy the Roman Empire.
-They turned against Jesus when his salvation provided spiritual deliverance from sin, and not military deliverance from Rome.
-At the Second Coming, Jesus will destroy the world empires and deliver Israel.
-As enemy soldiers overrun Jerusalem, Christ returns to earth – riding a horse – to defend Israel.
+They turned against Jesus when his salvation provided spiritual deliverance from sin, instead of military deliverance from Rome.
+However, Jesus will destroy world empires and deliver Israel at his Second Coming.
+Christ returns to earth riding a white horse as enemy soldiers are overrunning Jerusalem.
 As Christ returns the battle shifts from a war against Israel to a war against God.
-Then I saw the beast and the kings of the earth and their armies gathered together to make war against the rider on the horse and his army.
+And I saw the beast and the kings of the earth and their armies assembled to make war against Him who sat on the horse and against His army.
 (Revelation 19:19)

 Zechariah foretold that Israel will be on the brink of defeat when Jesus returns.
-I will gather all the nations to Jerusalem to fight against it; the city will be captured, the houses ransacked, and the women raped.
-Half of the city will go into exile, but the rest of the people will not be taken from the city.
-Then the Lord will go out and fight against those nations, as he fights in the day of battle.
-On that day his feet will stand on the Mount of Olives, east of Jerusalem, and the Mount of Olives will be split in two from east to west, forming a great valley, with half of the mountain moving north and half moving south.
+For I will gather all the nations against Jerusalem to battle, and the city will be captured, the houses plundered, the women ravished and half of the city exiled, but the rest of the people will not be cut off from the city.
+Then the Lord will go forth and fight against those nations, as when He fights on a day of battle.
+In that day His feet will stand on the Mount of Olives, which is in front of Jerusalem on the east; and the Mount of Olives will be split in its middle from east to west by a very large valley, so that half of the mountain will move toward the north and the other half toward the south.
 (Zechariah 14:2-4)